apollotechnologies/messenger-client/README.md

 # messenger-client
-Python wrapper for the Facebook Messenger API
+Unofficial Python wrapper for the Facebook Messenger API